dtcristo/dtcristo.com/source/articles/2015-11-16-drinking-the-elixir.html.md

 Developers build with the familiar [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern seen in frameworks like Rails and Django.
 But unlike these, Phoenix is fast.
 So fast it measures response times in microseconds instead of milliseconds.
 You don’t have to sacrifice performance for the sake of productivity.
 You *can* have your cake and eat it.

-Phoenix is built for real-time.
+Phoenix is built for real-time, taking full advantage of Elixir's concurrency model.
 Technologies like [WebSockets](https://en.wikipedia.org/wiki/WebSocket) are supported out of the box, opening the door for a new type of web application.

 With the help of Phoenix, Elixir is set to be the go-to language for the web and poised to kickstart a real-time web revolution.